Muhammed-Nawfal/gym-ai-project/README.md

 ### Upcoming Features
 - 📌 Minimum Viable Product (MVP): **Workouts Page** and **Achievements Page**
-- 🤖 **AI Coach** integration via OpenAI API in a separate Node.js microservice
+- 🤖 **AI Coach** integration via OpenAI API in a separate Node.js microservice for independent scalability.
 - ⚡ **Frontend caching** for performance improvements
 - 🌐 **Deployment** of the app